 To earn a UAF occupational endorsement, you must satisfy three sets of requirements: general university requirements; occupational endorsement and program (major) requirements.
 These requirements are all described in this section of the catalog.
-Requirements for your major are found in the ogram (major) requirements.
-These requirements are all described in this section of the catalog.
 Requirements for your major are found in the Occupational Endorsement Programs section.

 If your endorsement program is delivered collaboratively within the UA system (e.g., information technology specialist, early childhood education, human services and rural human services), then the credits you earn from each UA institution will be counted toward fulfillment of the program requirements and fulfillment of the minimum institutional residency requirements.
 Institutional residency requirements are the minimum number of credits you must earn from the campus where you earn a degree.

-You must earn at least 9 semester hours for an occupational endorsement.
+You must earn at least 9 semester credits at the 100 level or above for an occupational endorsement.
 At least 30 percent of the program must be earned at UAF.
 A minimum of a 2.0 cumulative GPA is required in all work as well as in your major field.
 In addition, you must earn a minimum C- grade in courses required for your occupational endorsement.
 Some programs may require higher GPAs for major course work.

 Unless otherwise specified by the appropriate academic unit, a course may be taken more than once toward fulfilling endorsement requirements.
 However, credit hours for such courses count only once toward total credits required for the endorsement.

 Students seeking an occupational endorsement do not apply for graduation.
 Certifying that you have met all major requirements is the responsibility of your department faculty, who will notify the Office of Admissions and the Registrar.